sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/README.md

 **How will or has your solution improved the lives of people in your community?**

+         When our users (mostly Medical student) were stydying Anatomy they had to go through diagrams avaliable in books during which they found it defficult to study with the help of those diagrams because those diagrams contains a lot od different small parts and it was hard to understand or learn by just looking at diagram.
+                   But by using our app they are now able to explore and interact with those diagrams.Because of which they were able to understand and visualize those diagrams in their mind easily as well as strongly.

 **Please walk us through the steps you took to build your solution.
 Include which products or platforms you used and why.
 Please include guidance on how to run your code.**

 Steps took to build solution :-

 1) Create New Unity3D project
        (Platform - Unity 3D Editor)

-    2) Import 3D models using Sketchfab's Unity Plugin into Project
-       (Platform - Sketchfab's Unity PlugIn)
+    2) Import 3D models using Sketchfab's Unity Plugin into Project (Platform - Sketchfab's Unity PlugIn)

     3) Prepare AR Scene (This scene consist of ARCamera, Scripts, Prefab-3D Model) (Platform - Google AR Core)

-    4) Made multiple copies of ARScene , in my project I was having 15 3D object thats why I made 15 copies of AR scene.
+    4) Made multiple copies of ARScene, in my project I was having 15 3D objects that why I made 15 copies of the AR scene.

     5) To place different objects in AR I replaced prefab present in each scene with respected 3D object.

-    6) Created c# script for changing scenes in order to switch to different scene after clicking inb different button.
+    6) Created a c# script for changing scenes in order to switch to a different scene after clicking on different buttons.
-       (Platform - Using Visulat Code Studio)
+       (Platform - Using Visual Code Studio)

-    7) Created Main menu scene where 15 button were made avaliable for user to select as per his wish.
+    7) Created the Main menu scene where 15 buttons were made available for the user to select as per his wish.

     8) Created Login / SignUp page (scene) for user.
        (Platform - Firebase)

     9) Created APK of project.

 <p align="center">